EiriniChalatsiadou/Noble-Candles/README.md

 |&check;| The product details page shows the product description.
 |&check;| The product details page shows the product rating.
 |&check;| The product details page shows the product reviews.
+|&check;| The product details page shows the add product review for logged user.
+|&check;| The product details page shows the edit product review for logged user created the review.
+|&check;| The product details page shows the delete product review for logged user created the review.
 |&check;| The product details page shows the product quantity button.
 |&check;| The product details page shows the product add to cart button.
 |&check;| The product details page has a search bar for easiest navigation for the products.